ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

        around to other Operational Units (OUs) later.
 4. If the user you wish to add does not have an existing AWS account, select the `Create an AWS account` option and follow the steps below:
-    1. Enter the AWS account name you wish to assign the new account
+    1. Enter the AWS account name you wish to assign to the new account
     2. Enter the email associated with the AWS account
     3. Leave the IAM role field as is (`OrganizationAccountAccessRole` provides you as the administrator access to the member accounts that you create via AWS Organizations by allowing you to assume the role)